SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-On December 14th in the USA, one notable event is the remembrance of the Sandy Hook Elementary School shooting, which occurred on December 14, 2012.
-Here are some key points related to this event:
+On December 14th, the following significant event is commemorated in the United States:

+- **Sandy Hook Elementary School Shooting Remembrance:**
-- **Anniversary:** December 14 marks the anniversary of the tragic shooting at Sandy Hook Elementary School in Newtown, Connecticut.
+  - On December 14, 2012, a tragic mass shooting occurred at Sandy Hook Elementary School in Newtown, Connecticut.
+  - The event claimed the lives of 26 people, including 20 children and 6 adult staff members.
-- **Remembrance:** Communities across the country, especially in Newtown, hold memorials and moments of silence to honor the victims.
+  - It is remembered annually across the country as a day to honor the victims and promote awareness about
-- **Adv
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination! 🚀✨ Every step forward is a step towards greatness. 🌟🌈"
+"Every day is a fresh start! 🌅✨ Believe in yourself and shine bright! 🌟😊"